 Human Factors in R&D Divisions

 For some HF/E practitioners outside of academia, R&D divisions offer a chance to do industry-centred research and development from the inside.
-Within government, inter-government or commercial organisations, HF/E practitioners conduct applied research on all aspects of the discipline – physical, cognitive, social, and organisational.
+Within government, inter-governmental organisations or commercial organisations, HF/E practitioners conduct applied research on all aspects of the discipline – physical, cognitive, social, and organisational.

 It is intellectually stimulating and offers a chance to generate and apply knowledge, with a longer time horizon (see Chung et al, 2016).
 It can offer the chance to imagine future work, and understand work-as-done now.
 From a professional development perspective, R&D offers the best chance to try to keep up with the impossible task of keeping up with the literature for any particular aspect of HF/E.